rwsite/updatepulse-server/README.md

    "server": "https://server.domain.tld/"
 }
 ```
-- Connect UpdatePulse Server with your repository and prime your package, or manually upload your package to UpdatePulse Server.
+- Connect UpdatePulse Server with your repository and register your package, or manually upload your package to UpdatePulse Server.

 For generic packages, the steps involved entirely depend on the language used to write the package and the update process of the target platform.
 You may refer to the documentation found [here](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/generic.md).